 Studies showed that single miRNA parameters should not be used as a prognostic tool, because individual miRNA may regulate multiple genes, and a single gene may be regulated by multiple miRNA.
-So, miRNA signatures can be used to improve prognostic models or to develop new ones.
-Salehi et al. found changes in serum miRNA profile of AALF patients who had poor prognosis.
+So, miRNA signatures can be used to improve prognostic models or to develop new ones.23 Salehi et al.24 found changes in serum miRNA profile of AALF patients who had poor prognosis.
 The dominant miRNA expression changes associated with survival were miRNA-30a, -29b, -140, -26a, -17, and -217.
-They also found an overlap of miRNA-23a, -150, and -503 expression with a previous study.
-This miRNA profile is known to drive proliferation, innate immunity, and angiogenesis.
-Subsequently, Tavabie et al. developed a miRNA-based 21-day mortality outcome prediction model.
+They also found an overlap of miRNA-23a, -150, and -503 expression with a previous study.25 This miRNA profile is known to drive proliferation, innate immunity, and angiogenesis.24 Subsequently, Tavabie et al.23 developed a miRNA-based 21-day mortality outcome prediction model.
 The early time-point model included miRNA-150, -27a, -149, -191, and -20a.
 The late time-point model included miRNA-122, -30a, -149, -191, and -16-2.
 In addition to the miRNA panels, the authors incorporated clinical variables (MELD score and vasopressor use) in the final model.
-This study concluded that miRNA-based early time-point model outperformed MELD score, ALFSG-PI with or without a threshold value, and did not outperform MELD score and ALFSG-PI without a threshold value, and did not outperform MELD score and ALFSG-PI without a threshold.
+This study concluded that miRNA-based early time-point model outperformed MELD score, ALFSG-PI with or without a threshold value and KCC.
+However, miRNA-based late time-point model only outperformed the KCC and ALFSG-PI with a threshold value, and did not outperform MELD score and ALFSG-PI without a threshold.

-Microvesicles are extracellular vesicles with a size ranging from 100-200 nm to 1 $\mu$ m.
-So far, most studies compared patients with ALI to healthy controls, thus limiting their clinical relevance excepting one study conducted by Stravitz et al. In this study, the authors observed higher microvesicles levels (particularly procoagulant microparticles expressing tissue factor) in patients with systemic inflammatory response syndrome (SIRS), and high-grade HE.
-They also found that microparticles with a size ranging from 0.28 to 0.64 $\mu$ m were associated with 21-day outcome of ALI/ALF.
+Microvesicles are extracellular vesicles with a size ranging from 100-200 nm to 1 μ m.
+So far, most studies compared patients with ALI to healthy controls, thus limiting their clinical relevance26 excepting one study conducted by Stravitz et al.27 In this study, the authors observed higher microvesicles levels (particularly procoagulant microparticles expressing tissue factor) in patients with systemic inflammatory response syndrome (SIRS), and high-grade HE.
+They also found that microparticles with a size ranging from 0.28 to 0.64 μ m were associated with 21-day outcome of ALI/ALF.